 However, I’d rather use an outhouse than go in the woods.

 Honestly, I would have once considered this the least pleasant and least convenient option.
-About twenty years ago, I picked up a bacterial infection from going in the woods during the fall.
+About twenty years ago, I picked up a bacterial infection from going in the woods during the fall – peeing on a pile of decaying leaves.
 My doctor said that bacteria can travel both ways along the urine stream, so expect that anything you are urinating on is actually touching your genitals.
 That has made me very cautious about going in the woods or any other bacteria-laden place (and it meant that I emptied and cleaned our buckets often!)

 I know – this is a LONG post.
 If you’re thinking about getting a composting toilet, you might want to read it through, though, since it will give you ideas on what to look for.